TosbackCgusBridge-Bot/CGUs-versions/Ups/Privacy Policy.md

 Previous1 of 4Next

 *   UPS is open for business: Service impacts related to Coronavirus...More
-*   Mandatory Evacuations Will Disrupt UPS Services in areas of Louisiana...More
+*   Severe Weather Will Disrupt UPS Services in Areas of Louisiana...More
 *   Mandatory Evacuations Will Disrupt UPS Services in Areas of Texas...More
 *   Wild Fires Impacting Areas in California...More
 *   UPS is open for business: Service impacts related to Coronavirus...More
-*   Mandatory Evacuations Will Disrupt UPS Services in areas of Louisiana...More
+*   Severe Weather Will Disrupt UPS Services in Areas of Louisiana...More
 *   Mandatory Evacuations Will Disrupt UPS Services in Areas of Texas...More
 *   Wild Fires Impacting Areas in California...More
 *   UPS is open for business: Service impacts related to Coronavirus...More